 What Is Folliculitis Decalvans?

-Folliculitis decalvans is a permanent hair loss that mostly affects the crown and occipital areas of the scalp.
+It is a type of permanent hair loss that mostly affects the crown and occipital areas of the scalp.
 It can, however, also affect the beard and other parts of the body, including the pubic area, armpits, and legs.

 This condition was first described in 1888 by a French dermatologist Charles-Eugène Quinquaud.
 He called it “’folliculite épilante” – a chronic inflammation of the hair follicles, affecting both young men and women.

-Seeing as it how affected human hair, Quinquaud tried to replicate the results of his study by transferring the bacteria to rats, mice and rabbits.
+Seeing how it affected human hair, Quinquaud tried to replicate the results of his study by transferring the bacteria to rats, mice and rabbits.
 However, it did not work.

-Later in 1905, a few other researchers named the findings of Quinquaud “folliculitis decalvans,” and that’s what this hair loss is still called.
+Later in 1905, a few other researchers renamed Quinquaud’s findings to “folliculitis decalvans,” as noted in one research, and that’s what it’s still called.

 Unfortunately, it’s a chronic condition that can occur in episodes.
 Also, while it affects both men and women, more men are affected by it, especially those who are young and middle-aged.
 Other than that, it’s also more prevalent in people of African descent.